vkondrat/DepartmentLogistics/README.md

-This is a test project that was created by me (Volodymyr Kondratenko) in order to show the level of my performance and knowledge in Java/Java libraries and other services.
+This is a test project developed by Volodymyr Kondratenko.

 Task: